MEET THE COMMAND STAFF

-Deputy Chief David Shaffer began his law enforcement career in 1991 and has been with the Champaign Police Department since 1997.
-He has held several positions within the Department, progressing through ranks to include patrol officer, member of a departmental proactive community policing team, Inspector with the Illinois State Police Drug Enforcement Unit (TFX), Patrol Sergeant for 8 years, Patrol Lieutenant for 3 years and Investigations Lieutenant for 3 years before being promoted to his current position of Deputy Chief of Operational Support in November 2017.
+Deputy Chief David Shaffer began his law enforcement career in 1991 and has been with the Champaign Police Department since 1998.
+He has held several positions within the Department, progressing through ranks to include patrol officer, member of a departmental proactive community policing team, an assignment as an Inspector with the Illinois State Police Drug Enforcement Unit (TFX), Patrol Sergeant, Patrol Lieutenant, and Investigations Lieutenant before being promoted to his current position of Deputy Chief of Operational Support in November 2017.

 ”More”The Deputy Chief of Operational Support (DCOS) oversees the Operational Support Bureau, which consists of the Champaign Police Department’s Investigations Unit, High Tech Crimes Unit, Fiscal Administration Unit and School Resource Officers.
 The DCOS also manages the pilot Property Crimes Unit, the multi-jurisdictional Street Crimes Task Force and serves as a department representative on various community and City Committees.

 Serving CPD Since: 1993

 Investigations Division Lieutenant

 Serving CPD Since: 1996

 Click HERE to visit the City’s Staff Directory for a complete email and phone listing of Police Staff.